Donders-Institute/staff-scientists/docs/FAQ/MEG/camera_artifact.rst

   cfg.continuous = 'yes';
   data = ft_preprocessing(cfg);

-  % this may be needed, because there's some chunk of bad data in this recording S = [];
+  % this may be needed, because there may be some chunks of bad data in this recording, that occlude the artifact S = [];
   for kk = 1:numel(data.trial)
     S(:,kk) = std(data.trial{kk},[],2);